-- Click the map icon (All Storms) to the right of the Zoom Out tool.
+- Click the Hurricanes box in the upper right of the map.

-- Click the icon with the magnifying glass over a globe to zoom out to the Full Extent so you can explore the patten of hurricane tracks.
+- Zoom out to the Full Extent so you can explore the pattern of hurricane tracks.

-- Click the View All Symbology button to examine the key to the colored tracks.
+- Click the View Legend button to examine the key to the colored tracks.
 Consider which colors indicate the most intense storms and how the storms change over time.
 Zoom in and out as necessary to answer the following questions.

 4. Describe your interpretation of the overall pattern of colors formed by storm tracks in the Atlantic Ocean.

 5. West of the prime meridian along 35°N latitude, look for the generally green area that is west of the generally red and yellow area.
 What evidence could explain why the storms to the west are less intense than the other storms?